 “Geometric means, adjusted for education, marital status, BMI, smoking status, use of statins, and time of day.”

-It takes a great imagination to think that the researchers improved the data measurements by averaging them after adjusting all of the six factors as well.
 Maybe the problem was elsewhere, maybe in the study design.
-Wherever the problems are, in my opinion they seem to guarantee that the researchers will NEVER find cause and effect.
+Wherever the problems were, they guaranteed that the researchers would NEVER find cause and effect.

 But maybe that’s the point?

-There appear to be other agendas that make sure studies like these fail to make a contribution toward advancing science.
-The researchers inevitably use buzzwords such as “allostatic load” and cite the need for further studies (money).
-Everybody is okay with that, including the reviewer, and everybody keeps their safe jobs.
+There appeared to be other agendas that ensured studies like these failed to make a contribution toward advancing science.
+The researchers inevitably used buzzwords such as “allostatic load” and cited the need for further studies (money).
+Everybody was okay with that, including the reviewer, and everybody kept their safe jobs.

-Such studies also have limiting effects on how we “do something” about real problems because the researchers won’t be permitted, in my view, to produce findings that aren’t politically correct.
+Such studies also had limiting effects on how we “do something” about real problems because the researchers wouldn’t produce findings that weren’t politically correct.